Age: 70ish (Does not suffer whiners gladly)

 Time Saver: If you have augmented breasts; large tattoos; feel the need to stare at the camera; or can't function without an escort, don't bother reading further.
 Nothing will come of it, and it will only serve to piss you off.

 I do not respond to text type messages. u,c,r and i are not words.
-If you can't take the time to use proper grammar don't bother attempting to communicate with me because I will not respond.
+If you can't take the time to use proper grammar don't bother attempting to communicate with me because I will not respond, and you will have to grunt at some other photographer.

 Still with me?